HomeArticle

 Huang said that the leaderboard is an imperfect indicator.
 She admits, "But the really important question for your company is: Have my employees completely transformed into AI natives?
 To achieve this, you need to get them into this tokenmaxxing state."

-For a startup like Writer with dozens of employees, when the CEO personally keeps an eye on the leaderboard and praises employees by name, it's a cultural signal with direct effects.
+For a startup like Writer with dozens of employees, when the CEO personally monitors the leaderboard and publicly praises employees, it's a cultural signal with direct effects.

 For the 12,000 developers tracked by Jellyfish, the token leaderboard has become a game that everyone knows they're playing but no one wants to talk about openly.

-And Amazon has hundreds of thousands of employees, so the scale of the game is completely different, and so are the side effects.
+And with hundreds of thousands of employees at Amazon, the scale of the game is completely different, and so are the side effects.

 10 Times the Tokens